connleyfarquhar/connleyfarquhar/README.md

 ## Hi there 👋
-📚 Currently a Software Development Student at Dundee & Angus College
+📚 Software Development Student at Dundee & Angus College & Abertay University
 ⚡ Outside of college I enjoy creating websites and exploring Web Development, whilst learning new ways to use HTML, CSS, and PHP

 ###### 🎧 Also, somewhat of a Daft Punk fanatic!